 Persona UX: What does the upper middle class think?

-Developing products or services that meet the preferences of certain sections of society can be a challenging task.
-In this article, we introduce four personalities from the upper class.
-Each with different characteristics that help better understand their needs and concerns.
+Developing products or services that meet the needs and preferences of specific segments of society can be challenging.
+In this article, we introduce four upper-class personalities.
+Each has different characteristics that help better understand their needs and concerns.

 This picture shows an elderly man in a suit.